philclifford/quickemu-docs/quickemu_conf.1-00-hdr.md

 # DESCRIPTION

 **quickemu** will create and run highly optimised desktop virtual machines for Linux, macOS and Windows.
 It uses sensible defaults, but many configuration options can be overridden in the required configuration file, which will as a minimum specify the path to the installation ISO and QEMU disk for the installed VM

-# OPTIONS
+# OPTIONSs

 These are the options and defaults for the \<vm\>.conf file